myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > That second letter made me understand that we were not being saved by the island.
 We were being tested by the way the island treated our story.
 An island can be land, but land is not always a place to stand.
 We had learned that in the cruelest way.
 Bali, the Island of the Gods, did not immediately become a savior because it did not melt like our world.
 It became important because there, some humans did not only see us as commodities from the **0101 Universe**.
 They were willing to sit, listen, redraw, paint, touch canvases, and allow our story to enter the work of their hands.
 >
-> After money melted, we knew that value could not only be entrusted to the market.
+> After **The Melting Money**, we knew that value could not only be entrusted to the market.
 After **Mr. BROY** disappeared, we knew that origin could not only be entrusted to memory.
 After **TERUPA**, we knew that a story could not only be entrusted to records.
 So several invitations had to be conserved, not so they would become more expensive, but so they would not depend entirely on one form of existence.
 >
 > [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) said that one form sinks too easily.
 An NFT can disappear inside a forgotten wallet.
 A canvas can be damaged in a damp room.
 A letter can be thrown away after being read.
 Memory can become gossip.
 The market can turn cold.
 A blockchain can change direction.
 A human body can become tired.
 But if a work has several bodies, it does not become eternal, it only becomes harder to kill with one kind of disaster.
 >